 Your shipping agreement isn’t a one-and-done deal.
 It’s a living document that should evolve with your business and the market.
 Knowing when to revisit your contract is just as important as negotiating a good one in the first place.
 Sticking with an outdated agreement can mean leaving money on the table, dealing with subpar service, or missing out on better opportunities.
 The key is to stay proactive.
 Instead of waiting for a major issue to force your hand, you should regularly assess your carrier relationship to ensure it’s still serving your business effectively.
 This means keeping an eye out for specific warning signs, consistently measuring performance, and understanding where your rates stand in the broader market.
 Think of it as a regular health check for one of your most critical business partnerships.

-Red Flags in Your Current Agreement
+Spotting the Red Flags in Your Current Agreement

 Sometimes, the signs that your contract needs a second look are subtle.
 A great deal from two years ago can quickly become a liability if you’re not paying attention.
 One of the biggest red flags is a lack of protection against annual rate increases.
 If your contract doesn’t have a rate cap, you will absorb the full cost of the carrier’s price hikes, which can easily add up to a 5-10% increase in your shipping spend each year.
 Other warning signs include a noticeable dip in service quality, like an increase in late or damaged deliveries, or finding that your carrier’s customer service has become less responsive.
 If your business has changed—maybe you’re shipping to new regions or your package characteristics have shifted—your old agreement might not be the right fit anymore.

-How to Benchmark Carrier Performance
+How to Measure Your Carrier’s True Performance

 You can’t manage what you don’t measure.
 Consistently tracking key performance metrics is essential for holding your carrier accountable and ensuring you get the service you pay for.
 This process, known as benchmarking, involves comparing your carrier’s performance against the promises in your agreement and industry standards.
 Start by focusing on the data that matters most: on-time delivery percentage, package damage and loss rates, and invoice accuracy.
 If you notice a steady decline in any of these areas, it’s a clear signal that it’s time to have a serious conversation with your carrier.
 This data isn’t just for finding problems; it’s your leverage when you head to the negotiating table.